msteenhagen/coffee/_posts/2015-03-22-tandem-toronto.md

 I just can't get used to it, but drip coffee here is brewed in advance, as so often in the Toronto coffee scene.
 It was pumped into my mug from a thermos-flask.
 I know, these plastic joepumps seem the backbone of North-American coffee culture, and their presence is widespread and accepted.
 But I can't help wondering why.
 Why risk serving coffee that's been sitting for an hour or so?
 (To be fair, they also offer a two-cup Chemex for those drinking together.)

 <blockquote>I haste to tell you that the drip coffee was just gorgeous.
-It was served accompanied by a brief flavour indication: "nice and tart".</blockquote>
+It was served in the company of a brief skecth of its aroma: "nice and tart".</blockquote>

 I haste to tell you that the drip coffee was just gorgeous.
 It was served in the company of a brief skecth of its aroma: "nice and tart".
 I love it when baristas do that; it's brilliant and kind to draw people's attention to the notable aspects of a coffee, priming their taste.
 The coffee was smooth and indeed fruity and tart.
 It had notes of grapefruit and cranberry and made for a splendid afternoon soother.